gegrabois/BevoBotsPolitics/README.md

 - README.md: Instructions for running the project
 -  Open the Colab notebook:

-2. Upload `TrumpOrBiden.xlsx` when prompted
+2. Upload TrumpOrBiden.csv to view the dataset
+3. Upload TrumpOrBiden.csv to the Colab

-3. Run each cell in order to:
+4. Run each cell in order to:
    - Load and clean the data
    - Train a logistic regression model
    - View prediction accuracy and feature importance